unDocUMeantIt/bash_script_skeleton/README.md

 - `usage` to show the initial usage statement (you can probably leave that as is, it will use the file name by default),
 - `section` to add section headlines,
-- `default` to show the default values if a flag is not used (e.g., the value of a variable from the config file), or
+- `default` to show the default values if a flag is not used (e.&#8239;g., the value of a variable from the config file), or
 - `par` to document flag values that act like a sub-flag parameter.

 There's also a `config` section that prints the `--config`, `--edit`, and `--dependencies` messages, as well as the path to the config file.